Nano Influencers: What are they and why are they important?

-Nano Infuencers cover and address niche topics and usually have a lot of influence within their community.
-These people are often experts, pioneers or opinion leaders in a certain field, have special interests, special knowledge or expertise about a particular topic, or offer insights that are not often available elsewhere.
+Nano influencers cover and address niche topics and usually have a lot of influence within their community.
+These people are often experts, pioneers, or opinion leaders in a certain field, have special interests, special knowledge, or expertise about a particular topic, or offer insights that are not often available elsewhere.

 In a recent survey by Social Media Today, more than 60% of respondents said that testimonials from friends and family members influence their purchasing decisions.
 That’s nearly three times as many as the 23% of participants who said their buying decisions are influenced by celebrities and major influencers.
 People buy products recommended by people they know and trust.
 And this is where Nano Influencers come into the picture.

 Nano Influencers are also particularly attractive because they appeal to a very specific niche or target group.
 For example, their account might be all about handmade paper-mâché sculptures, Brazilian Jiu-Jitsu, Pomerians, or Art Deco architecture.

 If you’re selling a product that fits that niche, focusing on a nano-influencer can be very effective.
 This way you reach an extremely interested target group that is curious about exactly your product.
 Nano-influencers thus represent a huge marketing opportunity.
 That’s why brands like IKEA, Dove, and Dyson have already relied on Nano Influencers in their campaigns.

 Should Your Brand Work With A Nano Influencer?

 Even though Nano Influencers are small, they can still have a big impact.
 They achieve the highest level of engagement and often have a close relationship with many of their followers.

 If the aim of your influencer marketing campaign is to be seen by as many people as possible, cooperating with a Nano Influencer is obviously not the right choice for you.

 But if you have a very specific audience in mind and want to achieve high engagement, working with the right Nano Influencers can be highly effective.